 I learned this truth the hard way: only when we find our identities in Christ can we be made whole!

 Once I learned how to do that, my spouse wasn’t responsible for my happiness, and that went a long way in making our marriage stronger.
+I learned how to thrive during difficult seasons because God was my source.

 But still, I am human and I made my share of mistakes, one of which was staying offended too long.